 It's easy to forget at times like these what hold the world still has on us.
 We may say we trust in God, but oftentimes prosperity is just as difficult to remain grounded through.
 We feel like perhaps we've overcome some adversity in the past by relying on God, and now he's rewarding us with a time of accomplishment.
 We need to remember that God does not operate on a "Worship=Worldly Success" model.
 We can never let our gaze stray from God, even when the enemy may lure us away and subsequently taunt us when we fall.

-for he has been good to me. -- Psalm 13:5-6
+But I trust in your unfailing love;my heart rejoices in your salvation.I will sing to the LORD,for he has been good to me. -- Psalm 13:5-6

 Every time I read this passage, I imagine David's physical state.
 I imagine a man yelling at God and probably crying.
 His hair is a mess from all the shaking he's done.
 He's sweating because of the physical toll the stress is taking on him as he unleashes his emotions on his Father.
 Like any kid, he's losing himself in anger at everything but himself.
 I imagine things this way because this is what I did when things got screwed up when I was in High School.
 I got angry, I raged, and I forgot what I owed to my father even in these times of hardship.